-Larry Nassar to be sentenced for the third and final time
+Larry Nassar apologizes, gets 40 to 125 years for decades of sexual abuse

 The heated atmosphere over the past few weeks culminated Friday when Randall Margraves, a father of three victims, tried to attack Nassar in open court.

-Nassar, meanwhile, has mostly sat quietly, occasionally shaking his head or wiping away tears.
-Before the sentence is delivered Monday morning, he will have a final chance to speak after the Michigan attorney general's office and his defense attorney.
+Nassar, meanwhile, mostly sat quietly, occasionally shaking his head or wiping away tears.
+He did not visibly react to the sentence on Monday.

 That may be the last time Nassar is heard from publicly, but his impact is far from over.
 The stunning victim impact statements from the "army of survivors" have focused sharply critical attention on the systems of power that protected Nassar for so long.